anatelli10/ts-shipment-tracking/README.md

 ## About

-Returns a unified TrackingInfo object for FedEx, UPS, and USPS tracking APIs.
-The structure is heavily inspired by the PHP tracking repo [Shipment Tracking](https://github.com/hautelook/shipment-tracking).
+Returns a unified response from FedEx, UPS, and USPS tracking APIs.

 ## Installation